TheMathematicFanatic/MF_Tools/README.md

 `([], [1,4]),` <br>
 `([8,9,10], [])`

-it will instead trigger an introducer (default `FadeIn`) or a remover (default `FadeOut`) to act on that VGroup of submobjects.
+it will instead trigger an introducer (default `FadeIn`) or a remover (default `FadeOut`) to act on that VGroup of glyphs.
 If you would prefer a different introducer/remover, you can replace the empty list with the animation of your choice, such as

 `(Write, [5,6,7,8])`